iyke395/Pokemon-Hackathon/README.md

 ## Project Overview
 Analysing a pokemon dataset to determine the best Pokemons for your strategies.

-Data Visualization and Story Telling.ncbdb
+Data Visualization and Story Telling.ncbd

 Logically, its preferrably to choose the Pokemon with different individual strengths.noo